practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 SWI Prolog was already recommended in this super-old list: http://www.fraber.de/university/prolog/comparison.html#needs

-All three dialects claim to follow the [ISO standard of Prolog](https://www.iso.org/standard/21413.html), including Ciao ("supporting the ISO-Prolog standard"), albeit I think that the potential possibility to port the source code from one dialect to the other without changes is a bigger benefit.
+All three dialects claim to follow the [ISO standard of Prolog](https://www.iso.org/standard/21413.html), including Ciao ("supporting the ISO-Prolog standard"), albeit I think that the potential possibility to port the source code from one dialect to the other without changes the bigger benefit is.

 <br/>